fede-r1c0/dotfiles/README.md

 ## Prerequisites

-To utilize this zsh configuration with oh-my-zsh, ensure that you have zsh, git, wget and curl installed on your system.
-These tools are required to clone this repository and initialize the recommended base setup.
+To utilize the [Zsh](https://www.zsh.org/) configuration with [Oh My Zsh](https://ohmyz.sh/), framework and the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme you need to have zsh, git, wget and curl installed on your system.

 ### Essential packages